About Jagged Globe

-Such a large project, with so many variables, required rigorous testing – unit testing each process and sub process throughout.
-Mountaineers are an individualistic lot, the range of devices against which we had to test was large but we used BrowserStack to enable to do so on the platforms to which we had no physical access.
+With so many variables, such a large project required rigorous testing – unit testing of each process and sub-process throughout.
+Mountaineers are an individualistic lot, the range of devices against which we had to test was large.
+But we used BrowserStack to enable us to do so on the platforms to which we had no physical access.

-It’s been a while but we just checked.
-To book a trip costing thousands of pounds, an existing customer at Jagged Globe can go from looking at a trip to paying for it in four clicks, one checkbox and two short text fields (email and password).
+It’s been a while, but we just checked.
+To book a trip costing thousands of pounds, an existing customer at Jagged Globe can go from look at a trip and pay for it in four clicks.
+That’s right, one checkbox and two short text fields (email and password).

 Einstein is credited with the quote: “Everything should be as simple as it can be, but not simpler”

 We reckon we got close.